Bombay Castle (1792 EIC ship): EIC voyage #4 (1800–1801)

 Belliqueux and the Indiamen reached Rio de Janeiro on 12 August.
 They sailed on to the Cape, which they reached on 23 December.
 They sailed to China via the Pacific.
-On 21 January 1801 they touched at Merir.
+On 21 January 1801, they touched at Merir.
 There four tattooed natives came out to trade, but the British could not persuade the natives to come on Neptune's deck.
 The British reached Whampoa on 23 February.
 Homeward bound, Bombay Castle crossed the Second Bar on 30 March, reached St Helena on 21 September, and arrived at Long Reach on 8 December.

 EIC voyage #5 (1802–1804)

 Captain Archibald Hamilton sailed from The Downs on 23 December 1802, bound for Bombay and China.
 Bombay Castle reached Bombay on 30 May 1803.
 She was at Malacca on 28 August, and arrived at Whampoa on 1 October.

-Bombay Castle crossed the Second Bar on 23 December.
+Homeward bound, Bombay Castle crossed the Second Bar on 23 December.
 She was part of a convoy of returning East Indiamen and other vessels, all under the command of Captain Nathaniel Dance.
 The Royal Navy was unable to provide an escort and the captains of the EIC's China Fleet debated about setting out for home.
-Still, the China Fleet crossed the Second Bar on 31 January 1804 and left China on 6 February.
+Still, the China Fleet crossed the Second Bar on 31 January 1804, and left China on 6 February.
 As they were passing through the Straits of Malacca on 14 February, they encountered a French squadron under Rear-Admiral the Comte de Linois, who hoped to seize as many of them as he could.

 Dance sent the brig Ganges and three Indiamen, one of them Bombay Castle, to approach the strange vessels and investigate.
 It quickly became clear that the strange vessels were enemy warships.
 Dance ordered his fleet to form a line of battle, while creating a bluff that four of his Indiamen were a squadron of ships of the line escorting the convoy.
 A skirmish ensued with the result that Linois, somewhat inexplicably, withdrew.

-On 18 February the Indiamen were at Malacca.
+On 18 February, the Indiamen were at Malacca.
 On 28 February, the British ships of the line HMS Sceptre and Albion joined the Fleet in the Strait and conducted them safely to St Helena.
 Bombay Castle was at Penang on 1 March.
 She reached St Helena on 9 June and arrived at Gravesend on 16 August.
 On the fleet's safe return, the EIC voted rewards to all the officers and seamen involved in the battle.
 The 12 captains whose vessels did not engage in combat, including Hamilton, each received a reward of 500 guineas and a piece of plate worth 50 guineas.
 The Lloyd's Patriotic Fund gave each captain a sword worth 50 guineas, and one worth 100 guineas to Captain Nathaniel Dance, who had been the commodore of the fleet.
 Dance refused a baronetcy but was subsequently knighted.